Dr. Panjabrao Deshmukh Krishi Vidyapeeth: Academics

-PDKV grants bachelor's, master's and doctoral degrees in Agricultural Sciences and Agricultural Engineering & Technology.
-Admission to all the degree, postgraduate and doctorate degree programmes are made through MCAER, Pune.
 New College of Agriculture has been opened at Gadchiroli, a tribal district.
 There are also five agriculture schools for lower education located at Buldana, Hiwara, Mul-Maroda, Nimbi, Sawangi and Warud.

 Recently under the grant of Dr. Panjabrao Deshmukh Krushi Vidhyapeeth running new college Vasantrao Naik College of Agriculture and Biotechnology, at Yavatmal.

 Departments

-Dr. Panjabrao Deshmukh Agriculture University has several departments with its intent to provide the best current knowledge needed by farmers.
-The university is always trying to provide highly reputed education, research and extension with the departments.
+Dr. Panjabrao Deshmukh Agriculture University has several departments.